TheHaroldBot/Harold/README.md

 To Do:

 - [ ] Use more buttons and select menus in commands.
+Add reroll buttons to some commands.
 - [ ] Advertise?
 - [ ] Appeal top.gg ban (It was because the bot crashed when joining their test server.)
 - [ ] Update footers to use objects { text: "text", iconUrl: "iconUrl" }